6abc/db001/INFRA_K3s.md

 ## 🔓 Enable Non-Root User Access (Run on the K3s Server)

 By default, the K3s kubeconfig file (`/etc/rancher/k3s/k3s.yaml`) is owned by `root`, so non-root users cannot run `kubectl` commands.
-To enable permanent access for your current user, copy the kubeconfig to your home directory and configure `kubectl` to use it by default.
+To enable permanent access, copy the kubeconfig to your home directory, set the correct ownership and permissions, and configure your shell to use it automatically.

 ### 1. Create the Kubernetes configuration directory